The Cynical Launch of OK Soda: When Coke Marketed Apathy to Generation X

 Executives gave themselves a strict window to measure whether their multi-million-dollar apathy trap would snap shut on Generation X. It didn’t.

-By the summer of 1994, the data flooding back into Atlanta corporate headquarters was grim.
+By the summer of 1994, the marketing data flooding back into Atlanta corporate headquarters was grim.
 In consumer testing, the beverage barely managed to capture a dismal few percentage points of the target market.
 Worse yet, the target audience’s inherent cynicism, the very trait Coke tried to weaponize, turned against the product.
-Gen-Xers didn’t buy the soda; they actively mocked the transparency of the campaign.
+Gen-Xers didn’t buy the soda; they actively mocked the transparent commercialism of the campaign.
 Realizing they had engineered an expensive, highly publicized cultural dud, Coca-Cola officially pulled the plug and canceled the product in seven months, before it ever reached national distribution.
 A few rogue cans lingered on discount grocery shelves into 1995 to clear out remaining warehouse inventory, but for all intents and purposes, the brand was dead.
 The entire lifespan of the experiment, from its cynical conception to its unceremonious burial, lasted barely two years.

 The Final Verdict: Built to Be Forgotten